kesslern/gluecan/README.md

 - Node 10+
 - Yarn (latest version)

-### Run Locally
+### Backend development

-Start the server with `./gradlew run`.
+The backend can be started with `./gradlew run`.
 The configuration file at `gluecan-backend/gluecan-config.yml` will be used.
+Frontend resources will be included, but not updated unless the backend is restarted.

 ### Frontend Development

 `./gradlew run` will create a production build from `gluecan-frontend` and serve the files from the classpath.
-For frontend development, the yarn development server should be used for better debugging, error reporting, and hot module reloading.
+The backend will have to be restarted for UI changes to take effect.
+For faster frontend development, the yarn development server should be used to provide better debugging, error reporting, and hot module reloading.

-Inside `gluecan-frontend`, run `yarn start` to start the development server at `localhost:3000`.
-API requests will be proxied to the backend at `localhost:8080`.
+Change the working directory `gluecan-frontend` and run `yarn start` to start the development server at `localhost:3000`.
+API requests will be proxied to the backend service at `localhost:8080`.
+When running the development server, changes made the UI will be reflected immediately, without requiring the backend service to restart.

+### Producing a release

+Production releases are produced using the Gradle [Application Plugin](https://docs.gradle.org/current/userguide/application_plugin.html).
+Running `./gradlew distZip` will run `yarn build` in the frontend module to produce production-ready frontend resources and bundle them in the classpath when producing the backend module.
+The entire application will be bundled into `gluecan-backend/build/distributions/gluecan.zip` and can be ran from the included shell and batch scripts.

 ## Built With